Bastardkb/bastardkb.github.io/help/remapping_pins.md

 - a bodge wire - we recommend solid core, around 28AWG

 {: .note }
 It's also possible to remap the pin through Github Actions without a local installation, but it's more complicated.
-We will only explain the simpler "local installation" on this page.
+We will only explain the simpler "local installation" method on this page.

 # Identify the broken pin